 In December of 1975, this park was officially renamed from Northwest Park to Hooper's Hollow in honor of William E. Hooper, for his service and dedication to the community.
 Mr. Hooper was a long-time resident involved in the formation and advancement of the Park District, including being instrumental in the acquisition of several parks.
 Over the years, the Park District has added playground equipment, pathways and site amenities to provide a variety of activities.

-Hooper’s Hollow is an attractive, rustic neighborhood park located immediately to the north of Chicago Avenue, at its intersection with Cornell Avenue.
-The park rises quite steeply from south to north and has a creek running generally northeast to southwest in the southern part of the site.
-A wooden bridge over the creek provides pedestrian access to the northern half of the park, where a new asphalt pathway winds its way to the north, connecting to Cornell Avenue at the north end of the park.
-At the southwest corner of the park, the pathway ends at the Village owned right-of-way where a stone footpath connects to Stonewall Avenue.
+Hooper's Hollow is a large, rustic neighborhood park located immediately to the north of Chicago Avenue at its intersection with Cornell Avenue.
+The park rises steeply from south to north and has a creek running generally northeast to southwest in the southern section of the park.
+A wooden bridge spanning over the creek provides pedestrian access to the northern half of the park, where a .36 mile asphalt pathway winds its way to the north, connecting to Cornell Avenue at the north end of the park before circling back south and connecting to a Village sidewalk within the Chicago Avenue right-of-way.

 No improvements are currently planned for the upcoming construction season.